Ardrishaig: Crinan Canal and harbour

 There are two piers, a lighthouse, slipway and breakwater along the seafront.
 Scottish Canals has an office by the canal basin.
 To the north side of the old pier is the Crinan Canal sea lock and to the south are pontoons and anchorage for boats.
 About 30,000 tonnes of timber pass through the harbour annually but it has the capacity for 150,000 tonnes.

 Other landmarks

 Facilities in the village include a hotel, public houses, a church, school, post office and antiques shops.
 There are two public telephone boxes and a public lavatory.

 Education

 Ardrishaig Primary School is located in the village, and serves the area between Erins and Millers Bridge.
 The present building dates from 1986.
 For secondary education, the village falls within the catchment area of Lochgilphead Joint Campus.

 Notable people

 John Smith, former Labour MP and Leader of the Opposition, was born in Ardrishaig.

 James Chalmers, pioneering missionary, was born and lived in Ardrishaig until he was seven years old.

-Sir St Clair Thomson, Surgeon educated at the village school at Ardrishaig until he was ten years old.
+Sir St Clair Thomson, Surgeon and grandson of John Sinclair of Lochaline, educated at the village school at Ardrishaig until he was ten years old.